A couple months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.

-It’s just that I have this secret fantasy of carrying around a sketchbook jam packed with AWESOME drawings of all sorts of amazing and imaginative things.
+It’s just that I have this secret fantasy of carrying around a sketchbook jam packed with spectacular drawings of all sorts of amazing and imaginative things.
 One that I’d be super excited to show off to other people.

-but in one of those humble “oh, this old thing?
+But in one of those humble “oh, this old thing?
 It’s nothing, just my sketchbook.” kind of ways.

 Naming the Madness

 In The Artist’s Way, Julia Cameron devotes an entire section to this mental condition:

 Perfectionism has nothing to do with getting it right… nothing to do with fixing things… nothing to do with standards.

 Perfectionism is a refusal to let yourself move ahead.
 It is a loop — an obsessive, debilitating closed system that causes you to get stuck in the details of what you are writing or painting or making and to lose sight of the whole.
 Instead of creating freely and allowing errors to reveal themselves later as insights, we often get mired in getting the details right.
 We correct our originality into a uniformity that lacks passion and spontaneity…

 The perfectionist fixes one line of a poem over and over — until no lines are right… The perfectionist writes so many versions of scene one that she never gets to the rest of the play.
 The perfectionist writes, paints, creates with one eye on her audience.
 Instead of enjoying the process, the perfectionist is constantly grading the results… There are no first drafts, rough sketches, warm up exercises.
 Every draft is meant to be final, perfect, set in stone…